sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
+* Elastic modes
 * PlotBlur mode: control is plot pos, smoothing is blur rate Once plotted one frame at one pos, dont after that until pos moves again?
+Or this is a separate mode
+* Also LineBlur
 * Vu meter mode with slowly falling peak indicator
 * ?
-Control usage for fade/fizzle background modes
+Control usage for background modes..??
 * Set DMX base channel from DIP switches
 * Support for 3 strips
 ### HARDWARE